-The timeline for generating a slate of candidates for President-Elect, Vice Presidents, and MALs and alternates is approximately as follows:
+The timeline for generating a slate of candidates for President-Elect, Vice Presidents, and MALs and alternates is, in the year before the election shall take place, approximately as follows:

 June 1st On or about June 1, online recommendation form goes live on the ComSoc website with a link from the HOME page.
-June 1st NEC Chair contacts the following ComSoc leaders requesting online recommendations: Regional Directors, Technical Committees, Industry Communities, WICE (Women in Communications Engineering) Committee, and BoG members August 15 th Online recommendations are accepted thru August 15 th creating the Long List.
-August 15 th thru September 15 th NEC considers the Long List and creates the Short List
+June 1st NEC Chair contacts the following ComSoc leaders requesting online recommendations: Regional Directors, Technical Committees, Industry Communities, WICE (Women in Communications Engineering) Committee, and BoGmembers Sep1st Online recommendations are accepted thru September 1st creating the Long List.
+Sep1st thru Sep 30th NEC considers the Long List and creates the Short List

-September 15 th NEC contacts the Short List individuals to: thru October 15 th a) Obtain IEEE Member number and determine Member Grade (Bylaw 3.1) b) Confirm their willingness to become a candidate and to serve if elected c) Confirm they will renew their ComSoc membership for next year (the year of the election) November 1st NEC Secretary confirms ComSoc membership eligibility of individuals on the Short List via the latest issue of the IEEE Member Verification CD (issued monthly) or other appropriate method.
-November 1st The NEC-approved candidate list for the next election has been established November 15 th NEC nominates two candidates for Ombudsman Prior to BoG2 meeting at IEEE All individuals who recommended potential candidates should be notified of the status of their respective recommendations: GLOBECOM a) Individual was selected as a candidate, b) Individual was selected as an alternate candidate, or c) Individual was not selected as a candidate or as an alternate candidate BoG2 meeting at IEEE The NEC Chair presents the Diversity Efforts documentation (as described in the Society P&Ps) and the NEC-approved candidate list to the BoG GLOBECOM The NEC Chair presents the two candidates for Ombudsman to the BoG for selection (even years) December 15 th Deadline for individuals intending to run as a petition candidate to inform Administrator December 18 th NEC Secretary verifies eligibility of petition candidate(s) (if any) via the latest issue of the IEEI Member Verification CD (issued monthly) or other appropriate method.
-December 18 th Administrator notifies all NEC-nominated candidates of the entire list of candidates and the potentia for petition candidates (if any) December 18 th Those on the Final Candidate List are requested to provide photos, bios and position statements, and to confirm eligibility January 15 th The Final Candidate List is submitted to IEEE for verification of eligibility.
-IEEE/ComSoc membership must be active for the election year.
-February 1st Deadline for petition candidates to meet petition signature requirements for placement on the ballot February 5 th The Final Candidate List is updated with successful petition candidates (if any)
+Oct 1st thru Oct NEC contacts the Short List individuals to: 15 th a) Obtain IEEE Member number and determine Member Grade (Bylaw 3.1) b) Confirm their willingness to become a candidate and to serve if elected c) Confirm they will renew their ComSoc members hip for next year (the year of the election) November 1st NEC Secretary confirms ComSoc membership eligibility of individuals on the Short List.
+November 1st The NEC-approved candidate list for the next election has been established November 15 th NEC nominates two candidates for Ombudsman 1.0 vember 15 TVEC HORMItates two candidates for ornor distribution Prior to BoG2 All individuals who recommended potential candidates should be notified of the status of their meeting at IEEE respective recommendations: GLOBECOM a) Individual was selected as a candidate, b) Individual was selected as an alternate candidate, or c) Individual was not selected as a candidate or as an alternate candidate BoG2 meeting at The NEC Chair presents the Diversity Efforts documentation (as described in the Society P&Ps) and IEEE the NEC-approved candidate list to the BoG GLOBECOM The NEC Chair presents the two candidates for Ombudsman to the BoGfor selection (even years) December 15th Deadline for individuals intending to run as a petition candidate to inform Administrator December 18th NEC Secretary verifies eligibility of petition candidate(s) (if any) via the latest issue of the IEEE Member Verification CD (issued monthly) or other appropriate method. , and the second December 18th Administrator notifies all NEC-nominated candidates of the entire list of candidates and the potentia for petition candidates (if any) December 18th Those on the Final Candidate List are requested to provide photos, bios and position statements, and to confirmeligibility T. A PAL January 15 th The Final Candidate List is submitted to IEEE for verification of eligibility.
+IEEE/ComSoc members hip must be active for the election year.
+7.1 February 1st Deadline for petition candidates to meet petition signature requirements for placement on the ballot February 5 th The Final Candidate List is undeted with averageful natition and didates (if any) February 5 th The Final Candidate List is updated with successful petition candidates (if any) End of May Start of the 8-week Election period - coordinated and implemented by IEEE Staff.